muratk3n/thirdwave/en/tweets/2020/week29a.md

 # Tweets - Week 29a

-Blueberry is healthy eh?
-The study sounds legit.

-"For the study, researchers asked a group of overweight and obese adults between 50 and 75 years old to either consume one cup of freeze-dried blueberry powder, one placebo that looked like a blueberry, or a mix that was half freeze-dried blueberry powder and half placebo once per day for six months, Sharecare.com reports.
-In the end, those who ate a full cup of blueberries per day “had less arterial stiffness, improved vascular function,” and a higher “good” cholesterol level than those who either ate fewer or no blueberries at all"

----

-The asshole who took it off in front of crowd yelling I CANT BREATHE! tops my list.
+The asshole who took it off in front of crowd yelling "I CANT BREATHE!" tops my list.

 "@DavidAFrench